skylinemac/skylinemac.github.io/index.md

 For more details on each of the competition rounds, see the information below.
 Please note that while we have time allotted for dinner, we will **not** be providing food.
 We encourage participants to either bring their own food (there will be space for everyone to eat and hang out) or go out and buy food.

 # Competition Format
 As seen in the schedule above, the SMAC will have **4 rounds**.
 A detailed description of each round is found below, along with how the competition will be scored and who we will be awarding.
 Units are **not required** for any of the answers throughout this contest, and students may use scratch paper for all parts of the contest only if it is provided by SMAC organizers.
+No calculators will be allowed in any part of the test.

 ## Multiple Choice
 - **Qualification**: All Students